United-Sapiens/.github/profile/README.md

 <p align="justify">The main idea behind the <b>United Sapiens</b> initiative is to make citizens and governments aware that we need to evolve our way of thinking and acting.
 In this sense, the first step is to "stamp in our minds" that we are all Homo Sapiens, without divisions of caste, gender, race, religion, fortune, ideology, etc. This also includes any other type of prejudice or any other form of discrimination.</p>

 <p align="justify">In addition, there are other important guidelines that deserve attention.
 Countries that surrender to dictatorial or fascist regimes are precisely those that harm international negotiations and cause conflicts.
-Yet, the recent rise of far-right extremism in some nations poses a great risk to established democracies.
+Also, the recent rise of far-right extremism in some nations poses a great risk to established democracies.
 The populations of these nations need to be aware of the risk to which they are subject.</p>

 <p align="justify">Knowledge of geopolitics is important to understand the real intention of certain fascist leaders, because they usually tend to act in a populist way at the beginning and evolve to authoritarianism after coming to power.
-Those nations that cannot remember the past mistakes of other nations are doomed to repeat them.
+Those nations who cannot remember the past mistakes of other nations are condemned to repeat them.
 An important activity that <b>United Sapiens</b> intends to carry out on this issue is to show people that geopolitics is everywhere — hence the intention to act on a global level.</p>
 <br />